ltabis/thunes/README.md

 ## Rhai integration

-Rhai scripts can be used to customize how the program computes the balance of your accounts.
-They can be useful to, for example, convert an account balance into another currency.
+[Rhai scripts](https://rhai.rs/) can be used to customize how the program computes the balance of accounts.
+They can be useful to, for example, convert the balance of an account into another currency, or aggregate multiple balances together.
 See the example folder for more details.